4 portions. Maximum cost: £15,

 I’ve multiplied the ingredients in the original recipe by 4 to make portions (this listed 100g of pork mince, which I’ve taken to be per person, and increased the quantities of marinade accordingly)

-When I first made this, I left out a couple of key ingredients; the dried shrimp and the chilli oil as I didn’t have either in the house.
+When I first made this, I left out a couple of key ingredients; specifically the dried shrimp and the chilli oil as I didn’t have either in the house.
 Instead, I relied on the XO sauce to make up for any absence in flavour.
-Without these, the end dish was great – with these it is amazing.
+Without these, the end dish was still great – with these it is simply amazing.

 If you haven’t tried XO sauce before, do.
 It doesn’t come cheap (The Lee Kum Kee version costs £10 per jar – my local Chinese Supermarket actually keeps this and other brands behind the till so others may potentially be even more expensive).
 Despite the cost, you only need a small amount to transfer some simple fried rice into an amazing meal.